-Sales and Marketing
+Sales and Marketing United States

-United States

-The United States is our primary and most strategic market, representing approximately 88% of our revenues for the year ended December 31, 2021.
+The United States is our primary and most strategic market, representing approximately 75% of our revenues for the year ended December 31, 2023.
 We operate in the United States through our wholly owned subsidiary, BrainsWay USA Inc., as a direct marketing and sales channel, engaging in the marketing, sales, support, and logistics independently in the United States.
-As of December 31, 2021, we had 52 U.S. employees, including 45 sales, marketing and service/operations employees, 4 general and administrative employees, and 3 medical affairs employees.
+As of December 31, 2023, we had 45 U.S. employees, including 43 sales, marketing and service/operations employees, 1 general and administrative employee, and 1 medical affairs employee.

-In the United States, we sell or lease Deep TMS systems by one of the following two methods: (i) a fixed-fee lease model in which the Deep TMS system is leased to a customer for a fixed annual fee, generally with a term of between 48 to 60 months, for unlimited use; and (ii) a sales or purchase model in which the Deep TMS system is sold to the customer for a fixed purchase price.
+In the United States, we sell or lease Deep TMS systems by one of the following two methods: (i) a fixed-fee lease model in which the Deep TMS system is leased to a customer for a fixed annual fee, generally with a term of between 48 to 60 months, for unlimited use; and (ii) a sales or purchase model in which the Deep TMS system is sold to the customer for a fixed purchase price. sales or purchase model.
+We also utilize and/or are planning to utilize other commercial models, including those based on a pay per use model, with certain customers in certain territories.
 Additional potential revenues may be derived from extended warranty fees paid for the system for service coverage beyond the standard included warranty period, and from variable or usage fees based on the number of treatments performed with the system.
 We are also able to leverage our platform technology, which includes the ability to treat multiple indications using different H-Coil helmets, to facilitate transactions utilizing combined pricing models often involving a single system with one or more add-on helmets.
 These flexible offerings are designed to facilitate market penetration by addressing the differing clinical needs and risk tolerance among our customer base.

-As of December 31, 2021, approximately 43% of our global Deep TMS systems installed base for MDD utilized the fixed-fee lease model, and approximately 47% utilized the sales model.
+As of December 31, 2023, approximately 44% of our global Deep TMS systems installed base for MDD utilized the fixed-fee lease model, and approximately 56% utilized the sales model.
 We generally commercialize Deep TMS for OCD utilizing a leasing or purchase model, and often as part of a combined offering with our MDD system.

-We recently began marketing our products for smoking addiction.
-Specifically, we completed controlled and limited market releases of our system for this indication, and are currently embarking on a full commercial launch.
+Following our receipt of FDA clearance for smoking addiction, we completed controlled and limited market releases of our system for this indication, and are currently in the process of a clinical data collection effort to facilitate a long term commercial plan for this product.

-The training for operation of our Deep TMS system is not complex and requires about a day of training which includes theoretical learning and a number of practical hours of practice of placing the helmet on the head of the patient and providing treatment.
+The training for operation of our Deep TMS system is not complex and requires about a day of training which includes theoretical learning and a number of practice of placing the helmet on the head of the patient and providing treatment.
 Deep TMS for OCD requires additional training on triggering the patient's OCD symptoms prior to administration of the treatment.
 Similarly, Deep TMS for smoking addiction involves a provocation procedure which triggers each individual smoker's craving for his or her preferred cigarette brand prior to the administration of therapy.